smartinternetofthingsasaservice/smartinternetofthingsasaservice.github.io/about.md

 title: About
 permalink: /about/
 ---
 This is my blog, version 2015.
-I am jp, a engineer/scientist and misanthrop from Rostock, Germany.
+I am jp, a engineer/scientist and misanthrope from Rostock, Germany.

+I am professionally interested in pattern recognition, inertial sensors, matlab programming and human computer interaction.
+Beyond that, my interests include pizza, blues and politics.

-This blog is forked from (https://jschoeley.github.io/)
+This blog is forked from [https://jschoeley.github.io/](https://jschoeley.github.io/)